×

 The central role of WMS in the management of hazardous materials

-Product classification and safety data management
+Product classification and security data management

 • Hazard codes (CLP)